Royals’ Lopez outduels counterpart to beat Marlins | Devdiscourse

 There was another defensive gem in the sixth as Lewis Brinson, making his first major league start in right field, threw out Merrifield at third on a throw that got there on the fly.
 Brinson is primarily a center fielder.
 The Royals took a 2-0 lead in the seventh.
 Alex Gordon hit a leadoff single and scored from first on O'Hearn's double off the wall in left.
 The ball took a long carom off the wall, center fielder Magneuris Sierra got to it and fired to shortstop Jon Berti, whose double-clutch prevented any chance of getting Gordon.

-Dozier's homer in the eighth gave the Royals a 3-0 lead, and Kansas City's bullpen did the rest.
+Dozier's homer, his 25th, in the eighth gave the Royals a 3-0 lead, and Kansas City's bullpen did the rest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)